Ughele language: Negation

 Ughele uses three negation particles: kai, dapu, and kati.
 Kai is the most frequently used and it negates the verbal predicate that follows it.
 Dapu negates modal verbs and verbs indicating irrealis mood.
 There is an irrealis mood marker, site, and when it is present, it precedes dapu.
 If not, dapu is sometimes the only evidence of irrealis mood marking in a phrase.
 The third particle, Kati, is used to negate nominal predicates.

 Possessive constructions

 Possession in Ughele, as in many Oceanic languages, can be sorted into two types of construction, direct and indirect.
 Direct possessive constructions involve a prenominal attributive suffix, while the indirect possessive constructions distinguished between three further types, two which express possession through prepositional phrases, one with the preposition ta, the other with the preposition taga.
 The third indirect possessive construction uses a possessive pronoun which modifies the possessum noun.
 Ughele also distinguishes alienable possession from inalienable possession, and this influences to varying degrees which construction will be used.
-However, it is important to note that inalienable and alienable possession distinction is not a so much a binary construction but rather a spectrum, which demonstrates tendencies for different relationships between possessor and possessum to take certain possessive constructions.
+However, inalienable and alienable possession distinction is not a so much a binary construction but rather a spectrum, which demonstrates tendencies for different relationships between possessor and possessum to take certain possessive constructions.